 As a collegian, Berg attended Iowa Central Community College before transferring and earning his degree in sport management from Augustana College.
 During a second team all-conference season at Augustana, Berg batted .392 with eight home runs and 51 RBIs.
 His successful college career followed a standout career at Kuemper Catholic, where he hit .480 with 64 RBIs and earned super team all-state recognition in 2011.

-One of four Berg brothers, Bryce is married to Nicole (maiden name Williams).
-He is pursuing his masters of athletic administration from Concordia University.
+One of four Berg brothers, Bryce obtained his masters of athletic administration from Concordia University.

 Hometown: Mason City, Iowa Alma Mater: Concordia University, Nebraska